 - C1.01.
-The name of this congregation shall be

-C1.11.
-This congregation shall be incorporated under the laws of the State of .
+The name of this congregation shall be \\\\\ - C1.02.
+For the purpose of this constitution and the accompanying bylaws, the congregation of (insert full legal name) is hereinafter designated as "this congregation." - C1.11.
+This congregation shall be incorporated under the laws of the State of

+Chapter 2.
 CONFESSION OF FAITH

-- C2.01.
-This congregation confesses the Triune God, Father, Son, and Holy Spirit. - C2.02.
+- \C2.01.
+This congregation confesses the Triune God, Father, Son, and Holy Spirit. - \C2.02.
 This congregation confesses Jesus Christ as Lord and Savior and the Gospel as the power of God for the salvation of all who believe. - a.
 Jesus Christ is the Word of God incarnate, through whom everything was made and through whose life, death, and resurrection God fashions a new creation. - b.
-The proclamation of God's message to us as both Law and Gospel is the Word of God, revealing judgment and mercy through word and deed, beginning with the Word in creation, continuing in the history of Israel, and centering in all its fullness in the person and work of Jesus Christ. - c.
+The proclamation of God's message to us as both Law and Gospel is the Word of God, revealing judgment and mercy through word and deed, beginning with the Word in creation, continuing in the history of Israel, and centering in all its fullness in the person and work of Jesus Christ.

+\ Required provision

+- c.
 The canonical Scriptures of the Old and New Testaments are the written Word of God.
 Inspired by God's Spirit speaking through their authors, they record and announce God's revelation centering in Jesus Christ.
-Through them God's Spirit speaks to us to create and sustain Christian faith and fellowship for service in the world. - C2.03.
-This congregation accepts the canonical Scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of its proclamation, faith, and life. - C2.04.
-This congregation accepts the Apostles', Nicene, and Athanasian Creeds as true declarations of the faith of this congregation.

-^{} Required provision

-- C2.05.
-This congregation accepts the Unaltered Augsburg Confession as a true witness to the Gospel, acknowledging as one with it in faith and doctrine all churches that likewise accept the teachings of the Unaltered Augsburg Confession. - C2.06.
-This congregation accepts the other confessional writings in the Book of Concord, namely, the Apology of the Augsburg Confession, the Smalcald Articles and the Treatise, the Small Catechism, the Large Catechism, and the Formula of Concord, as further valid interpretations of the faith of the Church. - C2.07.
+Through them God's Spirit speaks to us to create and sustain Christian faith and fellowship for service in the world. - \C2.03.
+This congregation accepts the canonical Scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of its proclamation, faith, and life. - \C2.04.
+This congregation accepts the Apostles', Nicene, and Athanasian Creeds as true declarations of the faith of this congregation. - \C2.05.
+This congregation accepts the Unaltered Augsburg Confession as a true witness to the Gospel, acknowledging as one with it in faith and doctrine all churches that likewise accept the teachings of the Unaltered Augsburg Confession. - \C2.06.
+This congregation accepts the other confessional writings in the Book of Concord, namely, the Apology of the Augsburg Confession, the Smalcald Articles and the Treatise, the Small Catechism, the Large Catechism, and the Formula of Concord, as further valid interpretations of the faith of the Church. - \C2.07.
 This congregation confesses the Gospel, recorded in the Holy Scripture and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the Church for God's mission in the world.